amarisaster/Antigravity-Set-Up-Guide/AG-SETUP-1.md

 - On Windows: File Explorer → View → Show hidden items

 **Model not available?**
 - Some models may require a Google AI plan upgrade.
-Free tier has access to Gemini models.
+Free tier has access to all models but limited.

 **MCP not connecting?**
 - Check the URL is correct and the server is running